How to Create & Strengthen Your Personal Brand

 Once you’ve established your personal brand, give it time to grow.
 Stick with your brand and ignore fads, trends, changes.

-In other words, be consistent all the time.
+In other words, be persistent all the time.

 8. Build Good Will to Others